aaronchi/phraser/README.md

 # Phraser

-Phraser is a gem that scans a text file and returns the top uses phrases
+Phraser is a gem that scans a text file and returns the most common phrases

 ```ruby
 $ phraser count the-raven.txt --words 3 --results 10